 Recently we had a question about our claim that students who use Theory Test Pro are twice as likely to pass first time as those who don’t.
-This is based on some research we carried out last year and then calculated using the power of mathematics.
-Oh yes.
+This is based on research we carried out last year.
+Let’s explore the detail.

 First of all we asked the Driving Standards Agency to provide us with the official figures on the first-time pass rates for those taking the car theory test – you can find the raw data they provided here, here and here.

 So, by combining all that data, you can make the following calculation:

 Total tests taken in 2010/2011 (up until our Freedom of Information request was made)

 First-time passes in the same period: